-Every business has a customer base that they've worked hard to attract and retain through a combination of marketing, social media and brand strategies.
-You invested a lot of time and effort (and probably money) to gain those customers’ trust, so it makes sense that you want to keep them.
-That’s where a strong focus on customer retention comes in handy.
+Businesses work hard to attract customers through a mix of marketing, social media, and brand strategies.
+You’ve invested a lot of time and effort (and probably money) gaining your customers’ trust.
+It only makes sense that you want to hold on to them.

-To improve customer retention, you have to look at your entire customer experience.
-Your customer experience encapsulates everything the customer thinks and feels when they first encounter your brand.
-If you create a seamless experience that makes customers happy every step the way, you'll have a much better chance at retaining them.
+You’ll keep more customers by creating a seamless experience that makes them happy every step of the way.
 However, if your business falls short of customer expectations, you risk losing those customers before you even have a chance to make things right.

 Customer retention definition

-How to measure customer retention rate
+How do you measure your customer retention rate?

 - Number of customers at the start of a given time period (S)